Solving Problems#

 Articulating and Reframing Your Problem#

 How, then, can you avoid that fate?
-Every problem is different, but here are some strategies to employ when faced with a problem to aid in refinement, reframing, and articulation.
-As we work through these, we will also work a few examples based on real cases designed to help you get a feel for what this process entails and why it’s so important.
+Every problem is different, but here are some strategies to employ when faced with one to aid refinement, reframing, and articulation.
+As we work through these, we will also work on a few examples based on real cases designed to help you get a feel for what this process entails and why it’s so important.

 1. How do you know if you’ve been successful?#